Home Drug Crime Selling Cannabis Without a License

 • Once your license has been authorized, you must pay and display it prominently in your place of business (Keep in mind that you have up to 60 days before any license expires to renew it.)

-The first thing you should do if you get caught selling cannabis without a license is reach out to Werksman Jackson & Quinn LLP.
+The first thing you should do if you get accused of selling cannabis without a license in Los Angeles is reach out to Werksman Jackson & Quinn LLP at (213) 688-0460.
 We have a team of experienced defense attorneys who are ready to help.
 Our legal team has experience in cases involving the sale of cannabis without a license, and we know how to get the best possible outcome for our clients.

 Penalties for Possessing Cannabis or Possessing Cannabis With the Intent To Sell Without a License

-Possession of more than 28.5 grams is a misdemeanor, which carries a penalty of up to $500 in fines and/or 6 months in jail.
+Possession of more than 28.5 grams is a misdemeanor, which carries a penalty of up to $500 in fines and/or six months in jail.

 Financial transactions involving the sale or transport of any amount of marijuana by a person who does not have a state-issued permit are misdemeanors that carry a maximum jail sentence of six months and a maximum fine of $500.
 However, it is acceptable to give marijuana for free in amounts of up to one ounce.